ostegm/contractor-app/README.md

 ## TODOS
-- Chat styling around app.
+- Insert a few chat threads for seeing organization (some from today, yesterday and older)
 - Finish chat implemnentation - doesnt seem to be passing the ai estimate from the db.
-- Auto name chats async after 2 messages
+- Auto name chats async after 2 messages (baml impl with 4.1nano)
-- Rename, delete chat functionality
 - Export to CSV
 - Handle audio notes?
 Video input - video probably needs to be parsed into screenshots
 - Manual edit mode (clicking an item to edit)